ppy/osu-wiki/news/2025/2025-02-01-featured-artist-track-updates-akiri.md

 ![](https://assets.ppy.sh/artists/401/header.jpg)

 For anyone not in the know, **Akiri** (a.k.a.
-[ERA Akiri](https://osu.ppy.sh/users/19587411) here on osu!) is a devout key smasher who [debuted as a Featured Artist](https://osu.ppy.sh/home/news/2024-02-11-new-featured-artist-akiri) during [last year's osu!mania 7K World Cup](/wiki/Tournaments/MWC/2024_7K) with an grandiose [7 minute tiebreaker track](https://www.youtube.com/watch?v=bEHMtQxhzqM)!
+[ERA Akiri](https://osu.ppy.sh/users/19587411) here on osu!) is a devout key smasher who [debuted as a Featured Artist](https://osu.ppy.sh/home/news/2024-02-11-new-featured-artist-akiri) during [last year's osu!mania 7K World Cup](/wiki/Tournaments/MWC/2024_7K) with a grandiose [7-minute tiebreaker track](https://www.youtube.com/watch?v=bEHMtQxhzqM)!
 It's been a year since then, and **Akiri** was eager to bring their newest tunes to osu!, so here we are.

 **30** new tracks are now part of [**Akiri**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/401).
 You'll find them with this not-so-creative **NEW** tag: